hello-rust/community/.github/ISSUE_TEMPLATE/create-rust-meetup.md

 ---
 name: "❤️ Create Rust Meetup"
 about: Your very own (online) meetup!
-title: 'Meetup: <NAME>'
+title: 'Meetup name'
-labels: ''
+labels: 'event'
 assignees: ''
 ---

 Let's chat about Rust!
-We don't really have an agenda yet, but we'll figure something out.
 If you want to propose a talk, add a comment here. 😊

 * Date: ...